 Cryptocurrencies use blockchain technology to allow buyers and sellers to transact business directly without the need for a middleman.
 While there are literally hundreds of cryptocurrencies available, the best known is Bitcoin.

-Bitcoin has the largest market cap in the crypto space ($749 billion as of July 2021), representing nearly half of the global crypto market cap of $1.55 trillion.
+Bitcoin has the largest market cap in the crypto space ($1.75 trillion as of November 2024), representing nearly half of the global crypto market cap of $3.05 trillion.
 Bitcoin is also held as an investment by institutional investors, family offices, and publicly-traded companies like MicroStrategy, Tesla, Galaxy Digital Holdings, and Square.

 Although the price of Bitcoin can be volatile over the short-term, the cryptocurrency has performed exceptionally well for some investors who are willing to accept a high level of risk in exchange for potentially stellar returns.